Apples, beans and oats. All 3 of these foods are great for helping lower cholesterol, slow blood sugar rise and control hunger!

 Put all ingredients in the crockpot, stir and let it cook according to your crockpot instructions, usually 4 hours on high or 8 hours on low.

-#3 Oatmeal: If you like oatmeal there is nothing better on a cold morning than a warm bowl of oatmeal with a little brown sugar and plenty of cinnamon.
+If you like oatmeal there is nothing better on a cold morning than a warm bowl of oatmeal with a little brown sugar and plenty of cinnamon.
 That’s my favorite but maybe not yours.
 You can add honey or fruit or any other natural sweetener but my point is to find the combination YOU like.
 Try to avoid the instant and find your own combination of flavors.
 For some great ideas check this blog post at FoodHappy.

-Hope you enjoyed these tips and please share your favorite fall foods in the comments!
+I would love to hear about your favorite fall foods in the comments!

 “True health-care reform starts in your kitchen, not in Washington” -Anonymous